edgarp2017/SEproject/README.md

 # CSC 322 Project

+## Set Up
+1. pip install virtualenv
+2. SetUp virtual env
+3. python pip install Django==3.0.4
+4. pip install django-widget-tweaks
-## pip install -r requirements.txt
+5. pip install django-crispy-forms

 This is a Web-Based Application that allows users to create teams with a certain purpose so that other users can join them either by themselves or invite.